Approval process overview

 New programme proposals

-Proposals for new undergraduate programmes need approval in advance of UCAS going live, by the beginning of April 17 months before the programme commences.
-Proposals for new taught postgraduate programmes need approval by the beginning of September 12 months before the programme commences.
+Proposals for new undergraduate programmes need full academic approval in advance of UCAS going live, by the end of January 19 months before the programme commences.
+Proposals for new taught postgraduate programmes need full academic approval 12-18 months before the programme commences.
 Please speak to your Quality Assurance team (QAT) faculty contact who will advise on the proposal timescales.

 Changes to modules and programmes